ldelzott/Tiny-Signal-Generator/README.md

 ### Specifications
 PWM 12-Bit 1KHz, reduced to 50Hz when at least one servo motor is attached & used.
-When not disturbed by any user input, the generator output 50 points per seconds.
+When not disturbed by any user input, the generator output 50 points per seconds for each signal (50x16 points for the 16 signals).
 Each signal is made of 2048 points.
 ## Overview
 The device with the front case removed: